Portland Trail Blazers @ Phoenix Suns Picks and Predictions - February 22nd 2026

 |---|---|---|---|---|---|---|---|

-Portland Trail Blazers holds the rest advantage based on days since last game (2 vs 1), and it registers most when travel does not spike.
+Portland Trail Blazers shows a rest edge in the days-since split (2 vs 1), and it counts more when the travel rows are not extreme.
 The previous-opponent line points to a tougher test for Portland Trail Blazers (62.1 vs 52.7), and that can lift the standard for carryover.

 | Metric | Portland Trail Blazers | Phoenix Suns |